Buddhism and sexuality: Japanese Buddhism

 A shunga reimagining of the Death of Buddha in exaggerated sexual terms; Whether such a depiction was intended to express derision or reverence is unknown.

 Conversely to most tenets of Buddhism, Japanese Buddhist monks were strongly associated to the partaking of pleasure and sexual relationships.
 Many of them were known to maintain relationships with prostitutes and geishas, often maintaining long term liaisons with them.
 While those aspects were a popular target of criticism and satire as charge of moral corruption, both "by Japanese who often were ideologically hostile to Buddhism themselves or by Western observers inclined to view Buddhism as an obstacle to Christian missionary success in Japan", as well as other orthodox Buddhists, some adherents to this lifestyle sometimes claimed it to be actually part of their religious practice.
 As such, there were currents of local esoteric Buddhism, possibly influenced by non-Buddhist folk tradition, that valued sexuality positively.

 The Japanese deva Kangiten, a Buddhicized form of the Hindu god Ganesha, was considered sexually symbolic, being represented as dual figures embracing.
 It received a wide worship, especially among geishas and people in the business of pleasure, and its esoteric sexuality meant its image had to be usually covered from public eyes.
+The Wisdom King Rāgarāja, who is believed to help turn sexual desires into paths to enlightenment, has also been historically revered by sex-workers, and is seen as something of a patron among the LGBT people.
 The 12th century saw the rise of the infamous Tachikawa-ryu sect, an extreme tantric sex school where human skulls and emission of sexual fluids were used in ritual, for which they were later persecuted and suppressed by mainstream Buddhists.
-Finally, even in non-tantric Buddhism, influential 15th century monk Ikkyu preached for sex and love as valid ways to reach Enlightenment.
+Finally, even in non-tantric Buddhism, influential 15th century monk Ikkyū preached for sex and love as valid ways to reach Enlightenment.
 He is variously considered a heretic or a saint within Zen.